Sanofi-Public/PMCB-ToBridge/README.md

 <details>

 The pipeline inputs (and for that matter, outputs) are all contained in single folder, hereafter named ```workdir``` (but can be named whatever you'd like).
 How to name the <run_id> folders is up to you.
 We recommend using something recognizable like the flow cell number.
+Each BCL folder should contain a ```SampleSheet.csv```

 ```
 data